 Two of our top picks?
 Rainbow Falls and Grotto Falls.
 Once you find one, hop out of the car and take in the watery wonder!

-It's time to start crossing off your own list of free things to do in Pigeon Forge!
+It’s time to start crossing off your own list of free things to do around Pigeon Forge!

 Related Post: Insider's Guide to WonderWorks Pigeon Forge, TN